Viddesh1/Bike-Helmet-Detection-Docs/my_project/docs/index.md

 This dataset contains 764 images of 2 distinct classes for the objective of helmet detection.

-Bounding box annotations are provided in the PASCAL VOC format.
+Bounding box annotations are provided in the PASCAL VOC format. <br />

-The classes are:
+The classes are:    <br />
-- With helmet
+- With helmet   <br />
-- Without helmet
+- Without helmet    <br />

 **6.2) YOLOv8 Metrics:**